-We will hear testimony yesterday from the wives of detained human rights lawyers.
-We also heard from Ms. Li Ching-Yu, the wife of detained Taiwanese democracy advocate Lee Ming-che.
+We will hear testimony today from the wives of detained human rights lawyers.
+We will also hear from Ms. Lee Chin-yu, the wife of detained Taiwanese democracy advocate Lee Ming-che.

 After entering mainland China in March of this year for a personal trip, Mr. Lee went missing for 10 days before Chinese officials confirmed that he was being held on so-called "national security" grounds.